Frequently Asked Questions

 Bring the screenplay up on your screen by clicking on its title.
 You can find the list of all of your scripts on your Profile page or by finding it in the Library.
 Click on the title to bring up the main information page for the script.

-If the script was indeed uploaded by you, a button titled Delete Script will appear in the row of orange buttons on the right side of the screen.
+If the script was indeed uploaded by you, a red trash can icon will appear in the row of icons on the right side of the screen.

-Click on the Delete Script button (and confirm the deletion when asked) and the script will be deleted.
+Click on the icon (and confirm the deletion when asked) and the script will be deleted.

 How do I upload a new version of a script?

-If you have already uploaded a screenplay into the Library and you have revised the script, you should NOT delete the script and upload the new version with the Upload feature.
+If you have already uploaded a screenplay into the Library and you have a new draft, you should NOT delete the script and upload the new version with the Upload feature.
 This will void any unused reviews you have purchased and a new version uploaded this way will not get the benefits of any existing reviews that have been posted for that script.

 To upload a new version of an existing script, follow these simple steps: